 Bath tubs are manufactured by thermally curing unsaturated polyester resin.
 PERHEXYL® A is a curing agent that can shorten the molding cycle and moreover significantly reduce the VOC, an environmental load that remains in the molded product.

 Volatile Organic Compounds

-Products that contribute to environmental conservation and health maintenance
+Products that contribute to environmental conservation and health maintenance Metal Coatings business automakers across the world.

 Chromium-free anti-corrosion coatings